seifip/udacity-data-analyst-nanodegree/P0-Statistics-The-Science-of-Decisions/README.md

 ![Normal probability plot (Congruent)](pp-congruent.png) ![Normal probability plot (Incongruent)](pp-incongruent.png)

 The data is roughly normally distributed, with a slight left tail.
-I will use a two-tailed dependent t-test because we are comparing two dependent samples of data and have no prior expectations as to the direction of the outcome.
+I will use a two-tailed dependent t-test because we are comparing two dependent samples of data.

 ####3.
 Report some descriptive statistics regarding this dataset.